Ebenezer080925/E-COMMERCE-SALES-AND-CUSTOMER-BEHAVIOUR-ANALYTICAL-REPORT/README.md

 # E-COMMERCE-SALES-AND-CUSTOMER-BEHAVIOUR-ANALYTICAL-REPORT
 The report is an e-commerce sales Dashboards which gives which show full analysis of the sales trend by each customers and given predictions about the companies growth
+E-commerce test.pbit is the pbit file where you can download and drill down the data

        # BACKGROUND IMAGE ON IS ON IS WAY